7mind/sick/README.md

 ## Implementation

-Currently we provide C# and Scala SICK implementations for indexed binary JSON storage.
+Currently we provide C# and Scala implementations of SICK indexed binary JSON storage.
+Currently the code in this repository has no streaming capabilities.
+That may change in the future.
+It's not a hard problem to add streaming support, your contributions are welcome.

 ### Efficient Binary Indexed Storage

 TODO

-### Streaming

-Currently the code in this repository has no streaming capabilities.
-That may change in the future.

 ### Limitations